Rogue-Archivists/TSQLtTools/README.md

 ## Configuring a Database Solution

-The diagram below illustrates the logical decencies SQL Project `SomeProject.Test` has on `SomeProject` and `TSQLt`.
+The diagram below illustrates the logical dependencies SQL Project `SomeProject.Test` has on `SomeProject` and `TSQLt`.

 ```plantuml
     database TSQLt as tsqlt